Date, Time, and Format

 In honor of the passage of the Americans with Disabilities Act (ADA) in July of 1990, Disability Pride Month is celebrated each July to highlight disabled ways of being, knowing, and thriving in the past, present, and future.
 Disability Pride Month serves as an opportunity for organizations to celebrate disability culture, draw attention to the expertise and lived experience of disabled individuals, raise awareness around ableism – intentional or unintentional discrimination or prejudice against disabled people - and engage non-disabled individuals in thoughtful and meaningful dialogue around disability and ableism.

-Join Senior Vice President Lisa Calise as she facilitates a conversation with Elizabeth (liz) Anh Thomson (they/them) and Jeff Edelstein (he/they) about why disability identity and culture matter and how to incorporate disability identity and culture into the workplace.
+Join Senior Vice President Lisa A. Calise as she facilitates a conversation with liz thomson (they/them) and Jeff Edelstein (he/they) about why disability identity and culture matter and how to incorporate disability identity and culture into the workplace.

 Accessibility

-This event will include Closed Captions, a Transcript, and American Sign Language (ASL).
-The captions and transcript will be provided through a certified CART provider to ensure accurate translation of the spoken text is provided.
-Additional accommodation requests can be submitted when registering for the event.
+This event includes closed captions, a transcript, and American Sign Language (ASL).
+The captions and transcript are provided through a certified CART provider to ensure accurate translation of the spoken text is provided.

 Guest Speakers